maarten-pennings/MPU6050/README.md

 These steps are discussed in details below

- - Make sure you have a microcontroller and a sensor, and wire them together
+ - Hardware: make sure you have a microcontroller and a sensor, and wire them together
- - Make sure you have the Arduino IDE and install this library
+ - Software: make sure you have the Arduino IDE and install this library
- - Open, compile, flash and run one of the examples
+ - Example: open, compile, flash and run one of the library examples

 ### Hardware